-That doesn’t mean workers are unprotected.
+That doesn’t mean workers have no protection.
 If you signed a contract, your employer must live up to its terms.
 If your employer has a policy manual or handbook and you believe your treatment violated its terms, you also might have a case.

-That’s because, in certain situations, a handbook can be considered a contract between the company and the worker.
+In certain situations, a handbook is considered a contract between the company and the worker.
 Watch carefully for disclaimer language and placement.
 It’s a complex and constantly evolving area of the law.
 That’s why it’s important to consult an experienced employment lawyer, such as the ones at Burnette Shutt & McDaniel, if you believe you were fired in violation of established company policy.

 Typically, handbooks cover many areas, from disciplinary procedures to the termination process.
 It takes careful review of the handbook, down to evaluating use of words such as “may,” “shall,” and “must” – to determine whether a policy manual is a contract.

 At Burnette Shutt & McDaniel, we have that type of experience.
 We represent employees in contract disputes stemming from both formal and informal agreements.
 We assist companies in creating handbooks and policies that both conform with the law and protect the business.